mayurdzk/LittleEngine/README.md

 **Release**     | MSVCRT    | True  | True      | O2    |   False
 **Ship**        | MSVCRT    | False | True      | O2    |   False

+>*Note: ThirdParty libraries will be built as Debug/Release according to the CRT being linked with.*

 ### Asset Management
 Before activating `World 0`, the Engine first loads assets into memory.